 The Genk box to box midfielder consistently makes surging runs forward, as mentioned before.
 Almost like a winger running at a fullback, but with physical strength.
 So unique for someone with his frame.
 But he also has

-I couldn’t find his defensive statistics from the Belgian First Division, but I suspect they’re high.
-From the UEFA Champions League: 1 tackle and 1.3 interceptions per game isn’t exceptional, but it’s not bad.
+In the UEFA Champions League, he has averaged 1.5 tackles and 1.2 interceptions per game.
+They aren’t exceptional figures by any means, but certainly decent.
 If Berge has improvements to make, they would be with his defensive duties.
 Regardless, he looks like a serious talent and at 21 years old, the sky is the limit for him.

-Already 19 caps for the Norwegian national team, Sander Berge has potential to be special.
-A move to the Premier League and I’m sure we’ll be hearing his name a lot more.
+Already 20 caps for the Norwegian national team, Sander Berge has potential to be special.
+Now with this move to the Premier League, I’m sure we’ll be hearing his name a lot more.

 For more articles on the beautiful game, follow us on Twitter @TasteofFtbl